Stochastic polynomial chaos expansions to emulate stochastic simulators: Stochastic polynomial chaos expansions

 Considering the randomness in the input variables, the output of a stochastic simulator is a random variable.
 The randomness of the latter comes from both the intrinsic stochasticity and the uncertain inputs.
 When fixing the input parameters, the model response remains random.
 For the purpose of clarity, we denote by $Y_{\ve{x}}$ the random model response for the input parameters $\ve{x}$ and by $Y$ the model output containing all the uncertainties: following \cref{eq:defsto}, we have

 From a probabilistic perspective, $Y_{\ve{x}}$ is equivalent to the conditional random variable $Y \mid \ve{X}=\ve{x}$.
 Let $F_{Y \mid \ve{X}}\left(y\con \ve{x}\right)$ denote the associated cumulative distribution function (CDF).
-By using the probability integral transform, we can transform a random variable $Z$ to the desired distribution, that is
+By using the probability integral transform, we can transform \emph{any} continuous random variable $Z$ to the desired distribution, that is

 where $F_{Z}$ is the CDF of $Z$.
 The equality in \cref{eq:isoprob} is to be understood \emph{in distribution}, meaning that two random variables on the left- and right-hand side follow the same distribution.
 In \cref{eq:isoprob}, the right-hand side is a deterministic function of both $\ve{x}$ and $z$.
 As a result, assuming that $Y$ has a finite variance, we can represent this function using a PCE in the $(\ve{X},Z)$ space, that is,